swasun/VQ-VAE-Speech/stats_to_compute.md

 ## Algorithm

 - Evaluate the model using the val dataset.
-Save each resulting embedding in a pickle file, with the corresponding speaker;
+Save each resulting embedding, with the corresponding speaker;
 - Group the embeddings by speaker;
 - Compute the distribution of each embedding (seaborn histogram, softmax);
 - Compute all the distances between all possible distribution couples, using